muhammadasif84/cicd-workflow-docker/README.md

     ii- DOCKERHUB_USERNAME and paste your dockerhub username in description
 <br/>
 <h4>NOTE:</h4>
-<h5>create new branch from main commit some changes, create pull request and It should passed all jobs mentioned in .github\workflows\deploy.yml</h5>
+<h4>Create new branch from main, commit and push some changes, create pull request and It should passed all jobs mentioned in .github\workflows\deploy.yml, for workflow status check Actions</h4>